 Tuition fees for future years are subject to change at the discretion of the College.
 If tuition fees change, the College will notify students in November of the preceding year.

-New Zealand students are not considered to be international students and are treated as domestic students for tuition costs.
+New Zealand students are treated as domestic students for tuition costs.

 A. Yes!
 The ACC is an approved FEE-HELP provider and domestic students have access to this loan scheme.

 It is important to note that if you have previously accessed a HELP loan (e.g. FEE-HELP or HECS) you will need to check the balance available for your studies.
 Students can borrow up to the combined HELP limit ($108,232 in 2021) noting that ACC’s total program fee is $104,000 (not including the prerequisite units).